CloudSnorkel/cdk-github-runners/API.md

 ### RunnerImage <a name="RunnerImage" id="@cloudsnorkel/cdk-github-runners.RunnerImage"></a>

-Description of a Docker image built by {@link RunnerImageBuilder}.
+Description of a Docker image built by {@link RunnerImageBuilder }.

 #### Initializer <a name="Initializer" id="@cloudsnorkel/cdk-github-runners.RunnerImage.Initializer"></a>